 Be part of our community

-Stag beetle enthusiasts can assist in the collection of observation data and input them on this website.
+Stag beetle enthusiasts can assist us in the collection of observation data and input it on this website.
 There is already an enthusiastic community of volunteers throughout Europe.

 If you’re motivated to become part of our community and to follow up a transect in your region, then don’t hesitate to register.

-You will find all the information you need on the protocol on this page.
+You will find all the information you need on this page.

 Defining a transect location: A transect is placed in an area within the range of the beetle.
 Additionally, the transect follows a path or route that you can easily follow in order to make observations for data collection.
 A few rules:

 - Transects should be 500m long.

 - Choose a starting point that you can easily retrieve each year.

 - The direction of the transect should be kept constant every time the transect is walked.
 Preferable, walk more or less eastwards so the sun is going down behind you.